-- 8.1 Brief: Teams may not receive any assistance of any kind from anyone else, including from their coach, team alternate, or members of another team from the same school, in preparing the Brief, which must be the sole work product of the team members only. - 8.2 Oral Argument: After the brief is filed, teams may receive assistance in preparing oral arguments. - 8.3 During Rounds: During oral argument, a speaker may receive assistance only from the cocounsel arguing the other issue, and not from anyone else, including a coach or third teammate.
-Communication between oral advocates must occur only when the other team is arguing. - 8.4 Review of Briefs Prohibited: Prior to turning in briefs, competitors may not read or review any brief filed in any court or moot court competition related to the issues in this competition.
+- 8.1 Brief: Teams may not receive any assistance of any kind from anyone else, including from their coach, team alternate (except as allowed by Rule 1.5), or members of another team from the same school, in preparing the Brief, which must be the sole work product of the team members only. - 8.2 Oral Argument: After the brief is filed, teams may receive assistance in preparing oral arguments. - 8.3 During Rounds: During oral argument, a speaker may receive assistance only from the co-counsel arguing the other issue, and not from anyone else, including a coach or third teammate.
+Communication between oral advocates must occur only when the other team is arguing. - 8.4 Review of Briefs: Prior to turning in briefs, competitors may not read or review any brief filed in any court or moot court competition related to the issues in this competition.